paspalum dilatatum, dallisgrass or crowngrass collar hairs

 paspalum aka crowngrass or dallisgrass control with Tribute selective herbicide

-paspalum dilatatum or dallisgrass flower spikelets
+paspalum dilatatum, crown grass or dallisgrass spikelets

 Paspalum (Paspalum dilatatum).